 $ cat vz|unsplit|bin -d|vigenere -d changingdefaultcredentials|split 72 congratsfirsttocrackgetsrewardgotowwwverizonbusinesscomslashdbirhunttocl aimforeveryoneelsehighlvlstatsforfinsvcsandretailfollowplssharefinsvcsso urcesexternalnineteeninternalninepartnertwothreatsmalwareelevenhackingfi fteendeceitfourmisusesixphysicaltwoerroroneerrorsigcontributorinfifteent opthreehacktypessqlinjectionsevenmisconfigaclssevendefaultcredstwotophac kvectoriswebapptentopassetisonlinedatatwentysixandallrecordstopthreedata typesauthcredelevenpiitenpymntcardeightpymntcardwasninetyeightpctofrecor dstopuuisunknownconnectionssevendiscoverytakesweekstomonthsretailsources externaltwentythreeinternalonepartnereightthreatsmalwaretenhackingtwenty onedeceittwomisusetwophysicalzeroerrorzeroerrorsigcontributorinsixteento ptwohacktypessqlinjectionsevenstolencredsseventophackvectorisremaccmgtei ghttopassetisposelevenandoverhalfofrecordstoptwodatatypespaycardtwentyth reepiininediscoverytakesmostlymonths

+Had the message not begun with “CONGRATS”, there are some other techniques for attacking a Vigenère cipher, including trying to deduce the length of the keyword by looking for cyclical patterns in the ciphertext.
+Luckily, it didn't come to that because I wanted to watch TV.
 I visited the embedded URL which said that somebody had already claimed first prize but that I was still in the top three.
 I later found out that about ten people, including myself, submitted solutions around the same time before the authors could update the congratulatory message.
 So I didn't win any money but it was still a lot of fun (and significantly better that the corny FBI challenge).